You wont believe some of these different types of yoga and their benefits.

 Get your cat doing yoga and encourage some feline asanas

-Let’s be honest about this: Cat’s basically do yoga anyway, don’t they?
-Anyone with a cat (I have three) knows that cats are constantly stretching their body and getting into poses vaguely resembling yoga asanas.
+Let’s be honest about this: Cat’s basically do it anyway, don’t they?
+Anyone with a cat (I have three) knows that cats are constantly stretching their body and getting into poses vaguely resembling asanas.

 So getting cats involved with yoga really is not that hard.

-Simply start doing yoga and your watch as your feline friend get curious and ends up involved in your yoga practice.
+Simply start doing your routine and your watch as your feline friend get curious and ends up involved in your yoga practice.

-Unlike horse yoga, there is virtually no challenge to doing cat yoga.
-You just put a cat in the room with you while you do yoga.
+Unlike horse style, there is virtually no challenge to doing cat yoga.
+You just put a cat in the room with you while you’re exercising.

 Friendly word of warning: keep an eye out and make sure that you don’t flail a limp out around your cat—you definitely don’t want to do any harm to your beloved kitties!